Medical Negligence Leading To Death Compensation Claims

 Death By Medical Negligence Payouts For The UK

-When you are claiming for the death of a loved one due to medical negligence, legal professionals make use of a variety of resources to calculate how much you should be awarded.
+When you are claiming for a loved one’s death due to medical negligence, legal professionals make use of a variety of resources to calculate how much you should be awarded.
 Medical evidence is just one of these resources.
 The deceased’s records may contain information pertaining to the severity of their injuries and considerations such as how much they are likely to have suffered before passing away.

 You may wish to get an idea as to how much compensation a fatal medical negligence claim could bring.
-Compensation could be awarded for the pain and suffering of the deceased.
+Compensation could be given to a relevant party for whatever suffering was endured by the deceased.

 You might be looking for a medical negligence compensation calculator for medical negligence payouts guidance.
-However, we have provided alternative guidance below.
+However, we have included alternative guidance below.

 The table you see in this section contains figures from a publication called the Judicial College Guidelines (JCG).
-Legal professionals can use these to help them value claims.
+Those who value fatal medical negligence claims may use these to help them.
+Please note that the JCG apply only to compensation in England and Wales, and also note that the top figure does not come from the JCG.

-Brain damage Very Severe (i) – Little if any meaningful response to their environment with their senses and communication affected. £282,010 to £403,990
+Brain damage Very Severe - Little if any meaningful response to their environment with their senses and communication affected.£344,150 to £493,000

-Additionally, other compensation could be awarded, such as:
+Additionally, other compensation could be given, such as:

 • Funeral costs

-• Dependency such as the loss of past and future earnings if the family depended on the deceased for income
+• Dependency such as the loss of both past earnings and future earnings if the family was reliant on the deceased for income

 No Win No Fee Claims in Death Caused by Clinical Negligence

-If you are eligible to make a claim for death by medical negligence on behalf of a loved one, one of our solicitors may be able to help you.
+If you are eligible to make a claim for death by medical negligence on behalf of a family member, one of our solicitors could prove support to you.
 They may also offer to support your claim on a No Win No Fee basis under a Conditional Fee Agreement (CFA).

-With a CFA in place, you typically won’t have to pay the solicitor any upfront fees for them to begin working on your case.
-You also won’t be required to pay them for the services they have provided on your claim while it is still in progress or if it ends unsuccessfully.
+With a CFA in place, you typically won’t have to pay the solicitor any upfront fees before they can start on your case.
+You also won’t normally be obliged to pay them for the services they have provided on your claim while it is still in progress or if the claim does end unsuccessfully.

-Alternatively, the solicitor working on your case will deduct a success fee from the compensation awarded to you if it ends successfully.
-The law implements a legal cap for the percentage that this fee can be.
+Alternatively, the solicitor that is bringing their services to your case will take what’s known to many as a success fee from the compensation handed out if it ends successfully.
+A legal cap is set on the percentage that this fee can be.

-If you have any questions regarding fatal medical negligence claims, or would like to know whether one of our No Win No Fee solicitors could help you with claiming on behalf of a loved one who has passed away, contact our advisors.
+If you have any questions regarding fatal medical negligence claims, or would like to know whether one of our No Win No Fee solicitors could help you with claiming on behalf of a loved one who has passed away, contact our team today.
 They can be reached by:

 Woman sitting at a table grieving her dead husband